-The Moustache Brothers are a comedy group based in Mandalay, Burma.
-They perform nightly shows that range from political satire to slapstick.
+The Moustache Brothers are a comedy group based in Mandalay, Burma who perform nightly shows that range from political satire to slapstick.
 The military didn’t find their jokes funny at a 1996 Independence Day celebration and jailed two of the brothers—Par Par Lay (center) and Lu Zaw (left)—for seven years.
 Despite the death of Par Par Lay in August 2013, Lu Maw (right) contiunes to run the show.

 Jock Laidlaw, Torres del Paine, Chile

-Fruit stand in Trinidad, Cuba
+Fruit vendor, Trinidad, Cuba

 Fisherman Aung Soe struggles to support his wife and five children on a 3,500-3,000 baht ($110-95 USD)/month.
 Fourteen years ago, he left Burma in search of better economic conditions in Thailand and still struggles to support his family.